cxn03651/write_xlsx/workbook.md

 on it such as copying it, reading its size or attaching it to an email.

 In general, if you create a file with a size of 0 bytes or you fail to create a file you need to call `close()`.

+#### <a name="set_size" class="anchor" href="#set_size"><span class="octicon octicon-link" /></a>set_size

+The `set_size` method can be used to set the size of a workbook window.

+    workbook.set_size(1200, 800)

+The Excel window size was used in Excel 2007 to define the width and height of a workbook window within the Multiple Document Interface (MDI).
+In later versions of Excel for Windows this interface was dropped.
+This method is currectly only useful when setting the window size in Excel for Mac 2011.
+The units are pixels and the default size is 1073 x 644.

+Note, this doesn't equate exactly to the Excel for Mac pixel size since it is based on the original Excel 2007 for Windows sizing.

 #### <a name="set_properties" class="anchor" href="#set_properties"><span class="octicon octicon-link" /></a>set_properties